liy-che/eecs201-rpnCalc-gui/README.md

 # RPN Calculator with GUI

-A reverse polish notation calculator that supports integer and decimal operants in operations including:
+A desktop reverse polish notation calculator that supports integer and decimal operants in operations including:
 - basic arithmetics (+, -, *, /)
 - percent (%)
 - exponent (^)